The Art of Global Gemstone Curation: A Collector's Guide to Heritage Markets and Artisan Relationships

 The Science of Gemstone Identity

 Modern gemology combines centuries of traditional knowledge with sophisticated instrumentation.
 Reputable sources provide comprehensive documentation that includes not just identification, but treatment disclosure and origin determination when possible.
+The Mohs hardness scale remains the first quick test for stone identity in the field.

 Understanding the difference between natural variations and artificial enhancements allows you to make informed decisions about which pieces align with your collecting philosophy.
 Some collectors prefer completely untreated stones, while others appreciate the beauty that careful enhancement can reveal.